huseyinnates/easy_render/README.md

 # easy_render
-If you considering to take render from renderfarm that will help some point foor consider how it is going
+If you considering to take render from renderfarm that will help some point to consider how it is going